Nathan O'Neill

-Nathan O'Neill (born 23 November 1974) is an Australian former professional road racing cyclist.
+Nathan Brian O'Neill (born 23 November 1974) is an Australian former professional road racing cyclist.
 During his career, O'Neill became an eight-time winner of the Australian National Time Trial Championships and an Olympian in the 2000 Sydney Olympic Games.

 Early life

 O'Neill was born in Sydney in 1974.
 He began cycling in 1989, when he attended a 16 kilometre handicap race before school, following the suggestion by a friend.
 He went on to win numerous medals in the junior ranks at the Australian National Track Championships.
 At the Junior UCI Track Cycling World Championships in 1992, O'Neill won the bronze medal as part of the team pursuit squad.
 In 1995, he won the silver medal in the road time trial at the Oceania Cycling Championships whilst nursing a broken pelvis.
 He was an Australian Institute of Sport scholarship holder.

 Career

 From 1 September 1999, he rode for the Navigare – Gaerne team as a trainee rider before turning professional for the team in 2000 at the age of 25, under new sponsors Panaria – Gaerne.
 He represented Australia at the 2000 Summer Olympics, finishing 19th in the individual time trial.
 He stayed with the same team for 2001–2002, under Panaria – Fiordo's sponsorship.
 O'Neill won the bronze medal in the individual time trial at the 2002 Commonwealth Games in Manchester, United Kingdom.

 In 2003, O'Neill signed with the Saturn Cycling Team, 2004 for Colavita – Olive Oil, 2005 for Navigators Insurance Cycling Team and finally for Health Net Pro Cycling Team in 2006.

 At the Commonwealth Games in Melbourne, Australia, 21 March 2006, O'Neill won the Gold Medal in the Time Trial finishing in a time of 48:37.29.

 He became the Australian National Time Trial Champion for the eighth time in January 2007, it was the fourth consecutive time.